Table of Contents

-Tax filing is also a matter of concern for most Delaware LLCs incorporated by non-US residents, and the good news is that TaxHub, our partner, can help with your tax situations in an efficient manner.
+Tax filing is also a matter of concern for most Delaware LLCs incorporated by non-US residents, and the good news is that TaxHub, our partner, can help with your tax situations efficiently.
 Privileges from TaxHub for BBCIncorp’s clients are a 10% discount code and a free 30-minute CPA consultation with specialists.

-To maintain good standing at the state level, you need to comply with two main Delaware LLC requirements.
+To maintain good standing at the state level, you need to comply with two main requirements.
 They are:

 - Maintaining a registered agent in Delaware, and

-Furthermore, if you register a multiple-member LLC in Delaware and earn an income within the state, then the company needs to file a return with the Division of Revenue in Delaware.
-Individual members will then need to file personal income tax returns to the Division on the income attributable from the LLC.
+Furthermore, if you register a multiple-member LLC and earn an income within the state, then the company needs to file a return with the Division of Revenue in Delaware.
+Individual members will then need to file Delaware personal income tax returns to the Division on the income attributable to the LLC.

-At the federal level, your LLC in Delaware and its members also need to file respective forms to the IRS.
+At the federal level, your Delaware LLC and its members also need to file respective forms to the IRS.